hiposfer/hive/README.md

 yarn run exp start
 ```

+## usage

+Once you have a figwheel and exp server running.
+Open the
+expo app in your mobile device and scan the QR code shown
+in the terminal where `exp` is running.

+From now on everytime that you make a change to the source
+code, figwheel will automatically reload the changes

+beware that react native shows warning as small yellow boxes
+at the bottom of the screen and error as a full red screen

 ## how to
-- add new assets or external modules
+add new assets or external modules
+- require the module
 ``` clj
 (def cljs-logo (js/require "./assets/images/cljs.png"))
 (def FontAwesome (js/require "@expo/vector-icons/FontAwesome"))
 ```
-now reload simulator or device
+- reload simulator or device

 ## Notes
 - make sure you disable live reload from the Developer Menu, also turn off Hot Module Reload.